Primary school menus

 - Then pay for school meals through our website.

 This scheme provides free, healthy breakfasts every school day.
-Breakfast clubs run in all primary schools across Bridgend County Borough except for:
+Breakfast clubs run in all primary schools across Bridgend County Borough.

 They serve cereal, toast, fruit wedges and a choice of milk or fruit juice.